ChFlick/firecode/README.md

 ## Known Issues

+* The documentation of the get(/path/) function is currently not correct

 This extension is still very fresh and under development, so if you have any issues, please [report them on GitHub](https://github.com/ChFlick/firecode/issues).

 ## Development